alan-phobos/opengrok-navigator/LEARNING.md

 * I asked it to consider doing an MVP vs full thing (said it'd take 20 mins for the full thing or 7 for the MVP, vs 12 hours for a human)
 * It even made me a manual test plan to run for it
 * Single hardest issue was getting it to lay out the buttons incorrectly.
 I had to be very specific with what the issue was (because I guess it couldn't 'see' it?)
+* I tried funky prompts like 'make the UI look more professional'

 ## Observations